sxeraverx/CS343/README.markdown

 # Refactorial

 Refactoiral is a Clang-based refactoring tool for C, C++, Objective-C, and Objective-C++.
+It has a number of nice properties:

+1. It runs independent of any IDE
+2. It refactors C, C++, Objective-C and Objective-C++ programs
+3. It can refactor both a library and its clients using the same script, so that library developers can upgrade libraries more easily by distributing the script
+4. It is extensible

-## Install
+## Installation

 There are two ways to install Refactorial:

 *   Download a pre-built binary.
 Currently on Mac OS X only.
 Get it here: https://github.com/lukhnos/refactorial/downloads
 *   Build on your own.
 See below.

 ## Building Refactorial